Tests to Evaluate the Pancreas

 Computed tomography (CT) scan with contrast dye

-This scan can help rule out other causes of abdominal pain and also can determine whether tissue is dying (pancreatic necrosis).
-CT can identify complications such as fluid around the pancreas, a collection of pus (abscess), or a collection of tissue, fluid, and pancreatic enzymes (pseudocyst).
+This scan can help rule out other causes of abdominal pain and can also determine whether there is inflammation (swelling), scarring, or fluid collections in or around the pancreas.

 An abdominal ultrasound can detect gallstones and fluid from inflammation in the abdomen (ascites).
 It also can show an enlarged common bile duct, an abscess, or a pseudocyst.